Skip to main content

 Financial Support at Queen Mary

-The Financial Assistance Fund is available to help any student, currently attending a course at Queen Mary, who is experiencing unexpected financial hardship, including anyone affected by the invasion of Ukraine (including Russian and Belarussian students).
+The Financial Assistance Fund is available to help any current student attending a course at Queen Mary, who is experiencing unexpected financial hardship, including anyone affected by the invasion of Ukraine (including Russian and Belarussian students).
 The fund can help with a contribution towards living costs but not tuition fees.
 Applications are made online.
 If you are made an award this is usually a non-repayable grant.
 You can find out about how to apply, and what the deadline is, on the Financial Assistance Fund webpage.
 If you need help completing the application, please contact the Advice and Counselling Service.
 If you applied during the academic year but your circumstances have changed or you now need to apply for help for a further period (for example the summer holiday) you can email bursaries@qmul.ac.uk and ask them to reopen your application.
 They will let you know about any new documents they need you to provide.

 UK Government Student Finance